sigasi/sigasi_insights/releasenotes/sigasi-3.07.md

 - ticket 4084 : "Format on save" puts the cursor on line 1 after save
 - ticket 4095 : "Unused declaration" should not consider a component end name as a 'usage' of the component.
 - ticket 4030 : \[VHDL Formatting] Comments before (generate) elsif/else are not indented correctly
+- ticket 4030 : \[VHDL Formatting] The formatter now stops formatting your HDL code when it encounters unrecoverable syntax errors (such as missing parenthesis, braces and `end` keywords)
 - ticket 4069 : \[VHDL Formatting] Preserve newlines fails when line breaks are different from OS-line breaks
 - ticket 4107 : \[Graphics configuration] Collapse wires in block diagram generates wrong identifier names